-Physical inventory counts are one of the most tedious tasks for a business.
-They are expensive to run, time-consuming to do and prone to human error.
-But in case you're wondering why you should even care about counting your inventory, remember that businesses that don’t have accurate inventory counts and valuation risk much higher operational and inventory carrying costs.
+Physical inventory counts are one of the most tiresome tasks for a retailer.
+They are expensive to do, take a lot of time and are prone to human error.
+But they’re necessary as businesses that don’t have accurate inventory counts risk much higher operational and inventory carrying costs.

-If your inventory on-hand quantities are off and your system thinks you have 9 items when you only have 3, then it will not trigger a re-order even if your safety stock level is 3.
+If your inventory on-hand quantities are incorrect and your system thinks you have 9 items when you only have 3, then it will not trigger a re-order, even if your safety stock level is 3.
 You will end up with an empty shelf and lost revenue from any customer who comes in to buy that product but ends up leaving empty-handed.
 Even worse, you will not re-stock that item until somebody notices the error which means it could remain out of stock for a long time or you could, hypothetically, end up with a warehouse full of boots in the summer!

 Physical inventory counts should be done by retailers at the end of every reporting period (whether monthly, quarterly or annually) to detect shrinkage and prevent lost revenue.
-Well-executed counts will also increase the accuracy of store inventory which leads to better cash planning through improved purchasing.
+Successful counts will also increase the accuracy of store inventory which leads to better cash planning through improved purchasing.

-Full Counts which are generally performed once annually, only at the end of the financial year to provide your accountant with the value of your year-end inventory.
+These are inventory counts which are generally performed once annually, only at the end of the financial year to provide your accountant with the value of your year-end inventory.
 As everything is counted (floor and storeroom inventory) during a full count, many retailers choose to close the store or conduct the count outside of normal business hours.

-Partial Counts which are performed on small sections of a store throughout the year during regular business hours for inventory accuracy and to catch any anomolies.
+Partial counts are performed on small sections of a store throughout the year during regular business hours for inventory accuracy and to catch any issues early on.
 They also help to reduce the amount of work required during the annual year-end full count.
-Partial counts are different depending on the industry but many retailers choose to do them by store map (e.g. shoe section), by brand, by type of product, by vendor or by the importance of the products to your business.
+Partial counts are different depending on the industry, but many retailers choose to do them by store map (e.g. shoe section), by brand, by type of product, by vendor or by the importance of the products to your business.
 With this last option it makes sense to count the inventory items that make up most of your sales more often than your slower-moving products.